EliziumNet/RexFs/README.md

 > ${some-variable}

-which occurs as a result of a named group reference defined in a formatter parameter (___-With___/___-Paste___) not being populated as a result of applying a regex parameter to the item and it not matching.
+which occurs as a result of a named group reference defined in a formatter parameter (___-With___/___-Paste___) not being populated due to application of a regex parameter to the item and it not matching.
 An example of this occurring is with the use of a [Hybrid Anchor](#using.move-to-hybrid-anchor) (___-AnchorStart___/___-AnchorEnd___), where the user specifies a pattern that includes a named group capture, but for some items, this match may fail (so by design, the match would fall back to being moved to start or end), but the formatter parameter ___-With___ contains a reference to that named capture group.
 When this match fails, the reference '${some-variable}' still remains, which is removed by the post processing operation.

 The *Dashes* rule ensures that we never allow a poor dash formation to occur, something like '- -' which can typically occur if a pattern is designed to work on item names that are denoted by fields split by dashes and an operation moves a field from 1 location to another leaving behind unsightly dash/space sequences.
-These are normalised away be replacing with a tidy ' - '.
+These are normalised away by replacing with a tidy single ' - '.

-These post-processing operations are made explicit in the ui because **sometimes** they occur as a result of a mal-formed regular expression that can be automatically fixed, but doing so may lure the user into thinking they're specifying the regex pattern correctly when in fact a minor correctable mistake has been made.
-It is best to be explicit about such issues rather than fix them silently.
+These post-processing operations are made explicit in the UI because **sometimes** they occur as a result of a mal-formed regular expression that can be automatically fixed, but doing so may lure the user into thinking they're specifying the regex pattern correctly when in fact a minor correctable mistake has been made.
+The command aims to be explicit about such issues rather than fix them silently.

 The following shows an example of the *MissingCapture* operation being applied and how it shows up in the output: